Part 1: The Decision

 Conversely, there may be people who would see you as a brave person, a trailblazer who follows what life calling you have.
 And therefore respect you more for that reason and treat you much better.

 In the end, you cannot control or modify other peoples’ minds and preferences.
 It’s not up to you to do that.
 You are the owner of your own life, and you can steer it in the direction you want.

-You just need to be prepared to people coming into your life and falling out of your life due to the big change you are going to make.
+You just need to be prepared for people coming into your life and falling out of your life due to the big change you are going to make.

 Understand your society and what it expects from people.
-Understand how will your new life route change your status within the society.
-Understand how will your relations with the society change.
+Understand how will your new life route change your status within society.
+Understand how will your relations with society change.

 Start getting your social circle used to the pending change by announcing it way before you change your life.
 Get them used to it slowly.
 Rationalize and advocate your change little by little.
 Make preparations for the change and be ready to change other aspects of your life if necessary.

-We are going to investigate the effect which leaving your corporate job can have on your relationship with your family and friends, in second part of “How to break free from corporate life” series: “Part 2 – Preparation for the effects on relationship with your family”.
+We are going to investigate the effect which leaving your corporate job can have on your relationship with your family and friends, in third part of “How to break free from corporate life” series: “Part 3 – Preparation for the effects on relationship with your family”